kimardenmiller/original_momentum_public_web/README.md

 ## Is this for you?

 Come visit a monthly meeting or contact us.
-It's a safe, trusted environment where members have authentic relationships with other men who support each others' journey through life.
+It's a safe, trusted environment where men have authentic relationships with other men who support each others' journey through life.
 There is no religious or political affiliation.
-Most members are in the San Francisco Bay area, between San Jose and the mid-peninsula.
+Most Owners are in the San Francisco Bay area, between San Jose and the mid-peninsula.
 Many men are on teams of 5-10 men who meet weekly.
 The organization meets monthly and sponsors a range of activities and online discussion groups.

 ## Features